arcus/education_modules/data_visualization_in_seaborn/data_visualization_seaborn.md

 narrator: UK English Female
 title: Data visualizations in seaborn

 comment:  This module includes code and explanations for several popular data visualizations, using python's seaborn library.
-It also includes examples of how to modify seaborn plots to customize them for different uses (e.g. adhering to journal requirements for visualizations).
+It also includes examples of how to modify seaborn plots to customize them for different uses.

-long_description: FINISH
+long_description: You can use the seaborn module in python to make many different kinds of data visualizations (also called plots, or charts), including scatterplots, histograms, line plots, and trend lines.
+This module provides an example of each of these kinds of plots, including python code to make them using the seaborn module.
+It may be hard to follow if you are brand new to python, but it is appropriate for beginners with at least a small amount of python experience.

 @learning_objectives

 After completion of this module, learners will be able to:

-- identify key elements
-- create a product
+- use seaborn to create several common data visualizations
-- do a task
-- articulate the rationale for something
+- customize some elements of a plot, and know where to look to learn how to customize others

 @end